Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Step 2 – Market Research

-Market research will help the procurement manager come up with the exact number or amount for the needed supplies.
+Market research will help the procurement manager come up with the exact number or amount of the needed supplies.

-Some of the questions that a procurement manager should ask during market research should be the following:
+Some of the questions that a procurement manager should ask during market research are the following:

 - Does the company have a current supplier?